matyus/classtab-navigator/README.md

 Maybe create an **Issue** and then Fork the repo and Open a Pull Request and satisfies what you described in the Issue.

+## Pushing revisions

+1. Remember to bump the `version` in [`src/manifest.json`](./src/manifest.json).
+1. Remember to `git tag v0.0.0` and create a Release appropriately.
+1. Run the build script that gets uploaded to the Chrome Web Store:

+      ./script/build.sh

 ## Credits

 Icon created by Rica Hollmann from Noun Project.